 - The %root directive is used to specify the root class in the AST hierarchy.
 The %root directive has a single argument that is the name that will be used to create the root class in the AST.
-This class will be created as a subclass of SmaCCParseNode. - The %prefix and %suffix directives tell SmaCC the prefix and suffix to add to every AST node's class name.
-These are automatically added to every AST node including the %root node.
-For example, the following will create a RBProgramNode class that is a subclass of SmaC-CParseNode and is the root of all AST nodes defined by this parser.
+This class will be created as a subclass of SmaCCParseNode. - The %prefix and %suffix directives tell SmaCC the prefix and suffix to add to the name of the non-terminal to create the name of the AST node's class.
+This prefix and suffix are added to the name of every AST node, including the %root node.
+For example, the following will create a RBProgramNode class that is a subclass of SmaCCParseNode and is the root of all AST nodes defined by this parser.

+'''

+%root Program;

+%prefix RB;

-%root Program; %prefix RB; %suffix Node;
+%suffix Node;

+'''

 By default all nodes created by SmaCC will be direct subclass of your %root class.
-However, you can specify the hierarchy by using the %hierarchy directive.
-The syntax of the %hierarchy is %hierarchy SuperclassName ( SubclassName ); If you have multiple subclasses, you can list all of them inside the parenthesis separated by whitespace:
+However, you can specify the class hierarchy by using the %hierarchy directive.
+The syntax of the %hierarchy is %hierarchy SuperclassName "(" SubclassName + ");".
+If you have multiple subclasses, you can list all of them inside the parenthesis, separated by whitespace, as follows.

 '''

-%hierarchy Program (Expression Statement);
+| %hierarchy Program (Expression Statement);

 '''

-Two final AST directives deal with the generated classes' instance variables.
+Three AST directives deal with the generated classes' instance variables.